-If you submit your proxy using any of these methods, Paul A. Rode or Craig L. Rosenthal, who have been appointed by our Board of Directors as the proxies for our stockholders for this meeting, will vote your shares in the manner you indicate.
+If you submit your proxy using any of these methods, Paul A. Rode or Craig L. Rosenthal, who have been appointed by our Board of Directors as the proxies for our stockholders for this meeting, with full power of substitution, will vote your shares in the manner you indicate.
 You may specify whether your shares should be voted for all, some or none of the nominees to our Board of Directors and for or against any other proposals properly introduced at the annual meeting.
-If you vote by telephone or Internet and choose to vote with the recommendations of our Board of Directors, or if you vote by mail, sign your proxy card and do not indicate specific choices, your shares will be voted "FOR" the election of the three nominees to our Board of Directors; and "FOR" ratification of the appointment of our independent registered public accounting firm.
+If you vote by telephone or Internet and choose to vote with the recommendations of our Board of Directors, or if you vote by mail, sign your proxy card and do not indicate specific choices, your shares will be voted "FOR" the election of the two nominees to our Board of Directors; "FOR" ratification of the appointment of our independent registered public accounting firm; "FOR" the advisory approval of executive compensation; and "EVERY ONE YEAR" as the frequency of the advisory vote on executive compensation.